By Kate Ferguson

 In the world of photographer Natasha Wilson, the imagery is vivid.
 She captures women with composure and strength, while creating bold images using colors (and lack thereof) in interesting ways.
 Natasha openly discusses the editing process on Instagram and shows before and after photos to show how much can be accomplished from a creative perspective, such as ways to get creative with smaller shooting budgets.
-I spoke to the L.A. based 26-year-old about her work and where she's headed.
+I spoke to the photographer about her work and where she’s headed.

 Tell me about your background, at what point did photography become a career?

 I have always loved art but wasn’t spectacular at painting or anything like that.
 Once photography fell into my hands, I fell in love.
 I could finally tell the stories that I wanted to through imagery.
 I graduated from photography school, traveled around lost for 5 years and finally landed in Los Angeles.
 I started my photography career on a whim and was able to keep it with the help of social media.
 (Mostly Instagram).
 I have been freelancing for 3.5 years now.
 It’s been a wild ride and I love it.